 Mont St-Michel Abbey

-Mont St-Michel Abbey is a historic monument and UNESCO World Heritage Site.
+Mont St-Michel Abbey is a historical monument and UNESCO World Heritage Site.
 It is located on an island off the coast of Normandy in France.

 The buildings were constructed beginning in the 10th century.
 Structural additions are made throughout the centuries until 1789.
-It is when revolutionary forces occupied Mont St-Michel during the French Revolution.
+It was when revolutionary forces occupied Mont St-Michel during the French Revolution.

 In 1874 it became part of an order of nuns called “Sisters of Our Lady.”
 And the buildings were restored between 1845 and 1864.

-Chartres Cathedral is a magnificent Gothic cathedral in Chartres, France that was built from the 12th to 15th centuries.
+Chartres Cathedral is a magnificent Gothic cathedral in Chartres, France, built from the 12th to 15th centuries.
 It’s located about two hours southwest of Paris, making it an ideal day trip from the city.

-The cathedral itself is definitely worth visiting for its architectural and historical significance.
+The cathedral itself is certainly worth visiting for its architectural and historical significance.
 And this is special because it’s home to one of only three perfect rose windows in France.

 When you arrive at Chartres Cathedral, you’ll be surrounded by tiny stained-glass windows.
 It depicts scenes from both Christianity and ancient Egypt.